nwolisaemmanuel2-zz/transport-tarantool-node/README.md

 For those who want to hack Transport — list of inner variables:
 - `socket` — `net` socket or Object you passed to constructor
+- `remainder` — Buffer, will prepend next data chunk in order to compose responses from several data packets